 To remove sea pony weights, first remove their head.
 A lot of times the weights are loose and will fall right out.
 Sometimes they have one weight inside, sometimes two.

 De-flocking a so soft isn't exactly a restoration, but sometimes their flocking is just beyond hope.
 For these so softs, de-flocking is often a second lease on life.
 A brightly colored very pretty second life, it turns out.
 They're actually quite colorful under all that yellowed flocking!
-If the pony's glue has broken down, then you may be able to do a complete deflock simply by soaking the pony in hot Oxiclean then rub the flocking of with magic erasers and a stiff toothbrush.
+If the pony's glue has broken down, then you may be able to do a complete deflock simply by soaking the pony in hot Oxiclean then rub the flocking of with magic erasers, a stiff toothbrush, or the sharp edge of a knife.

 To prevent the spread of fungus, the best thing to do is keep the humidity in the area where the doll is stored low.
 "There are millions of fungal spores in the air we breathe.
 We know of 80,000 species and they are all floating around looking for a susceptible surface to sustain their life.
 If the humidity goes above seventy percent there will be a microbial hit whether it is a doll or a vinyl shower curtain or food in the refrigerator.
 On the other hand, if a doll is clean and dry (humidity below seventy percent) there will not be a fungal problem." - from Vinyl Dolls by Nicholas J. Hill